 Complement fixation test depends upon the principle of fixing complement to the antigen-antibody complex.
 Its principle is not based on the haemagglutinating activity and while performing CFT, the serum must be free of anticomplementary activity.

 CFT depends upon two different systems, namely, test and indicator system.
 A test system includes antigen, antibody and a complement.
-The indicator system involves the addition of sheep erythrocytes to test for the presence of free complement.
+The indicator system involves the addition of sheep erythrocytes to test whether a free complement is present or not.

 If there will be specific binding between an antigen and antibody, a complement will fix to Ag-Ab complex and if no such binding is present, then a complement will remain free and will lyse the sheep RBCs.There are two ways to perform a complement fixation test, namely positive and negative complement fixation test.